 Approved at a higher price than you applied for

-You may get approved, but the rate is more expensive than expected due to the ECG result.
+You may get approved, but the rate is more expensive than expected.

 If you require surgery, a pacemaker or other treatment, we’ll revisit life insurance once you recover.

-Your doctor may perform more extensive tests that are normal and we’ll use that information to get life insurance for you.
+Your doctor may perform more extensive tests and we’ll use that information to get life insurance for you.